MarioAriasC/quasar/docs/index.md

 {% capture javadoc %}{{site.baseurl}}/javadoc/co/paralleluniverse{% endcapture %}

-To use the terms we've learned so far, an *actor* is a strand that owns a single channel with some added lifecyce management and error handling.
+To use the terms we've learned so far, an *actor* is a strand that owns a single channel with some added lifecycle management and error handling.
 But this reductionist view of actors does them little justice.
 Actors are fundamental building blocks that are combined to build a fault-tolerant application.
 If you are familiar with Erlang, Quasar actors are just like Erlang processes.

 An actor is a self-contained execution unit with well-defined inputs and outputs.
 Actors communicate with other actors (as well as regular program threads and fibers) by passing messages.